Maninder-cell/FieldPilot-backend/docs/TECHNICAL_ARCHITECTURE.md

-# FieldPilot - Technical Architecture
+# FieldRino - Technical Architecture

 ## System Architecture Overview

-FieldPilot follows a modern microservices-inspired architecture with a clear separation between frontend, backend, and infrastructure layers.
+FieldRino follows a modern microservices-inspired architecture with a clear separation between frontend, backend, and infrastructure layers.
 The system is designed for horizontal scalability, multi-tenancy, and high availability.

 ```
 ┌─────────────────────────────────────────────────────────────┐